Financial Assistance for Special Needs

 Private insurance, on the other hand, often does not cover long-term care services and may offer limited coverage of other services important to children with special health care needs such as dental care, mental health services or physical, occupational, or speech therapy.
-All but three states – Idaho, Tennessee and Wyoming – required insurance companies to cover autism spectrum disorders, but some coverage mandates are minimal.
+All but three states – Idaho, Tennessee and Wyoming – require insurance companies to cover autism spectrum disorders, but some coverage mandates are minimal.
 Visits to specialists often require the referral of the child’s pediatrician, which increases expense and inconvenience.
 It pays to learn what your insurance does and doesn’t cover, and you should be willing to challenge insurance companies when they deny payments or services.

 Tax Credits for Special Needs Families

-Tax breaks provide another important way to lessen the financial impact of caring for children with special medical needs.
+Tax breaks provide another important outlet to lessen the financial impact of caring for children with special medical needs.
 It begins with deducting unreimbursed medical expenses when filing your federal income taxes.
 You can deduct the amount that exceeds 7.5% of your adjusted gross income.
 If your adjusted gross income is $50,000, the threshold is $3,750.
 So, if you had $10,000 in medical expenses, you could deduct $6,250.
 The deductible expenses include more than just medicines and doctor bills: Medically required foods, mileage to and from health care visits and therapy supplies count, too.